How To Tame Your Temper!

 - Is this the only way I can react to life?

 - How could I feel more in control of my life?

 Habitual anger is not good for your body as it creates stress, tension and illness.
 So it’s really a great relief when you start to understand what’s causing it and begin to make some small changes to help you feel more in control of your life generally.

 Many women, particularly mums, have been taught that to be angry is bad and unacceptable and that to lose your temper means you are a Bad Person or a Bad Parent.
 However, swallowing your anger is an unhealthy response as it turns inwards and makes you feel unhappy, helpless, stuck, depressed and generally out of control of your life.

 Smacking shows a lack of respect for your child and it can so easily get out of control and escalate.
 Also where do you go from there in your discipline if it doesn’t work?

 You are a role model for your child – no matter how old they are and is hitting out and hurting another really what you want to teach your kids long term as a way to handle their anger?

 Many people argue that they were smacked as a child and it “never did me any harm” but studies have shown that children who are consistently smacked and hit suffer low self esteem and often turn to violence later in life to solve issues.

-I’ve got two teenage kids myself so I know first hand about having a parent tantrum but it’s all about setting firm, fair, reasonable boundaries throughout their lives and being a figure of authority in my own home and I can make them conform by just a withering look …. but maybe that was my years as a teacher !!
+I’ve got two kids myself so I know first hand about having a parent tantrum but it’s all about setting firm, fair, reasonable boundaries throughout their lives and being a figure of authority in my own home and I can make them conform by just a withering look …. but maybe that was my years as a teacher !!

 Kids need boundaries – society needs them to have boundaries and it’s not about me judging or criticising families.
 The work I do with parents is to help them look at their current styles of discipline and to fine tune or change things if they are not working and to show them new strategies and techniques that do.